-- 1 Conviction (including a guilty plea) of any felony crime involving: - A physical neglect of a child under chapter 9A.42 RCW. - physical injury or death of a child under chapter 9A.32 or 9A.36 RCW, excepting motor vehicle violations under chapter 46.61 RCW. - C the sexual exploitation of a child under chapter 9.68A RCW. - sexual offenses where a child is the victim under chapter 9A.44 RCW. - E the promotion of prostitution of a child under chapter 9A.88 RCW. - the sale or purchase of a child under 9A.64.030 RCW. - 2 Conviction of any crime within the last 10 years, including motor vehicle violations, that would materially and substantially impair the individual's worthiness and ability to serve as a professional within the public and private schools of the state. - 3 A behavioral problem that endangers the educational welfare or personal safety of students, teachers or other colleagues within the educational setting.
+- 1 Conviction (including a guilty plea) of any felony crime involving: - A physical neglect of a child under chapter 9A.42 RCW. - B physical injury or death of a child under chapter 9A.32 or 9A.36 RCW, excepting motor vehicle violations under chapter 46.61 RCW. - C the sexual exploitation of a child under chapter 9.68A RCW. - D sexual offenses where a child is the victim under chapter 9A.44 RCW. - E the promotion of prostitution of a child under chapter 9A.88 RCW. - F the sale or purchase of a child under 9A.64.030 RCW. - 2 Conviction of any crime within the last 10 years, including motor vehicle violations, that would materially and substantially impair the individual's worthiness and ability to serve as a professional within the public and private schools of the state. - 3 A behavioral problem that endangers the educational welfare or personal safety of students, teachers or other colleagues within the educational setting. - 4 No practice within the state of Washington within the previous five school years with an expired, lapsed, suspended, surrendered or revoked certificate in a professional position for which certification is required under the rules of the Professional Educator Standards Board.